FILMMAKER’S STATEMENT

-Between 1989 and 1999, Homa studied at the prestigious Stella Adler Conservatory [now Studio of Acting] and worked as a production assistant on a number of independent film and theatre projects, in New York City.
+Between 1989 and 1999, I studied at the Stella Adler Conservatory and worked behind the scenes as a production assistant on independent film and theater projects in New York City.
+Those years trained my eye for structure, timing, and the practical choreography of making something out of nothing.

-During this time, Homa made a number of short, animation and experimental films including Waiting For Van Gogh and an experimental animation film based on Pablo Picasso’s Blue Period masterpiece Seated Nude Back (1902).
+In the 1990s, I pursued film and video studies and began making short, animation, and experimental films — including Waiting for Van Gogh and an experimental animation based on Picasso’s Seated Nude Back (1902).

 FEATURE FILMS